 We extend the flyping theorem to alternating links in thickened surfaces and alternating virtual links.
-The proof of the former result adapts the author's recent geometric proof of Tait's 1898 flyping conjecture (first proved in 1993 by Menasco--Thistlethwaite) by using Boden--Karimi's recent extension of definite surfaces (which characterize alternating classical links a la Greene) to links in thickened surfaces.
+The proof of the former result uses work of Boden--Karimi to adapt the author's geometric proof of Tait's 1898 flyping conjecture (first proved in 1993 by Menasco--Thistlethwaite), while the proof of the latter involves a diagrammatic correspondence recently introduced by the author in a related paper.
 In the process, we also extend a classical result of Gordon--Litherland, establishing an isomorphism between their pairing on a spanning surface and the intersection form on a 4-manifold constructed as a double-branched cover using that surface.

-To translate the flyping theorem to alternating virtual links, we establish a new correspondence between abstract link {\it diagrams}, cellularly embedded link {\it diagrams} on closed surfaces, and equivalence classes of virtual link {\it diagrams}.
-We also rely on results from two companion papers \cite{primes,endess}.